nghiango1/hello/java/singleton-parallel/README.md

 }
 ```

 You could make it even worst by assigning `_instance = new Singleton()` instead of using temporary `obj` object, which make multinstance just stack on each other.
-Then after that, thread access `_instance` value which were still being initiliazed by multi thread.
-And hope god know what the current instance data will be.
+Then after that, the first thread access `_instance` value which were still being initialized by others thread.
+And you should hope and pray to know what the current `_instance` data will be.
 Anyway, here is the result:
 - There is two instance was created (I used 0 - index `instanceID`, the instance id showed up have id 1)
 - `data` value is all over the place (different than 8000), this is because that `_instance` change to object id 1 mid initialization, causing some addition from object id 0 initialization make it through and affect the value of object id 1 `data`
-- The process take that access Singleton instance is fast enough that the `"Lazy create..."` log string fail to log the createtion of object id 1
+- The process take that access Singleton instance is fast enough that the `"Lazy create..."` log string fail to log the creation of object id 0

 ```
 Thread 0 is running